Greenfield, Queens County

 Greenfield is a community in the Canadian province of Nova Scotia, located in the Region of Queens Municipality.
 The sawmill in Greenfield, founded in 1832, is one of the oldest family-run sawmill businesses in North America.
 Until 1850 the region was occupied mostly by the Mi'kmaq of the Algonquin tribe, who seasonally settled the area below the lakes on either side of what is now called the Medway River and was known by the Mi'kmaq as Wigadoon.

 Population

 In the last Statistics Canada census in 2011, Greenfield had a population of 961.
 This was a 30.2% higher than the previous census in 2001.
 In 2011 21.2% of the population was under the age of 20 and 16.6% was 65 years or older.

 History

 Before the European settlers came in the early 1800s Greenfield was used exclusively as a seasonal hunting and fishing ground by the Mi'kmaq, who had settled the valley on either side of the river.
-The Mi'Kmaqs called the area Ponhook until the name was changed to Greenfield in 1850 by European settlers.
+The Mi'kmaq called the area Ponhook until the name was changed to Greenfield in 1850 by European settlers.
 In the early 1830s the Jesuits began travelling to the area to convert indigenous tribes to Christianity.
 They built a chapel in 1859 near the lake pool at the head of the river, but it was never completed.
 In 1840 the Government of Canada designated a reserve on the west side of the river chiefly for a burial ground and chapel.

 Besides the Jesuits, the first European settler to come to the area was Samuel Hunt Sr (1792–1872), who persuaded the natives to let him settle there by trading large amounts of liquor from his bootlegging operation.
 The second settler to arrive was Gorham Freeman (1803–1881), and in 1832 the first "single" saw mill was established at the head of the falls on the river.